darkmastermindz/slate/source/index.html.md

 ```

 If you don't want to set up a FloVault node locally, you can use the node running for Alexandria.IO - by
-default, the **SimpleWallet.js** is pre-configured to use Alexandria's own server.
-Don't worry, it's all
+default, the **SimpleWallet.js** is pre-configured to use Alexandria's own server at https://flovault.alexandria.io/.
+Don't worry about tracking or hacking, everything happens
 client side, we just host an encrypted copy of your wallet for easy access.

 If you wish to change this, you'll need to modify `flovaultBaseURL` and/or `florinsightBaseURL` (block explorer used)